Food » Europe »

 Although Kosovo's majority (ethnic

-beer dominates the alcohol market in Kosovo.
+popularity and hard liquors are also available, but beer dominates the market in

 Generally speaking, the tap water is safe to drink in Kosovo,